Theta-Limited/OpenAthena-Legacy-Python/README.md

 "pip3" and "python3" may just be called "pip" and "python" depending on the configuration of your system

 # Usage:

-This software is in pre-alpha and results are not guaranteed to be accurate.
-Use appropriate caution when using data generated from this program

 ### parseImage.py